ruxunderscore/windows-initialization/README.md

 ## Requirements

--   Windows 10/11 x64 machine
+-   Windows 10/11 (22H2) or later
 -   PowerShell 5.1 or later
 -   Internet connectivity

 ## Usage

 1. Clone this repository to your local machine.
+2. Supply your own exported apps.json file from another computer, or use `example-apps.json` as a template.
-2. Open PowerShell as Administrator and navigate to the directory where the script is located.
+3. Open PowerShell as Administrator and navigate to the directory where the script is located.
-3. Set Execution Policy to Bypass: `Set-ExecutionPolicy Bypass` **#Remember to never run scripts blindly.**
+4. Set Execution Policy to Bypass: `Set-ExecutionPolicy Bypass` **#Remember to never run scripts blindly.**
-4. Run the script by entering the following command: `.\initialize.ps1`.
+5. Run the script by entering the following command: `.\initialize.ps1`.

 ## Functionality